-Workplace software has reached crisis point.
-Enterprise systems have not kept pace with the simplicity, power and convenience of the apps we love as consumers.
-Such software is now holding large companies back.
-It is too complex to implement, too expensive to maintain and too cumbersome to flex to the needs of today’s business challenges.
+Traditional IT systems are complex to implement, too expensive to maintain and too cumbersome to flex to the needs of today’s business challenges.

-At Blink we know this is true because we have worked with some of the biggest companies in the world and know what it’s like to live with the frustrations, inefficiencies and waste that come from clinging on to yesterday’s technology.
+At Blink we know this is true because we have worked with some of the biggest companies in the world.
+We know what it’s like to live with the frustrations, inefficiencies and waste that come from clinging on to yesterday’s technology.

 A massive shift is now under way towards the digital workplace.
-Innovations such as conversational interfaces, micro-apps, bots, and machine learning create an opportunity for radical simplification of how we use and build enterprise software.
+Innovations like micro-apps, bots, conversational UI, machine learning and AI create an opportunity for radical simplification of how we use and build enterprise software.

 Blink delivers this digital workplace.
-It gives organisations the agility they need to survive and thrive in times of disruption and uncertainty.
+It gives huge organisations the agility they need to survive and thrive in the face of disruption and scrutiny.

 Blink puts everything at your fingertips.
 If it’s been added or mentioned in a conversation, it becomes instantly searchable.